pr0xh4ck/web-recon/README.md

 ### web-wayback
+- [waymore](https://github.com/xnl-h4ck3r/waymore) - Find way more from the Wayback Machine!
 - [sigurlfind3r](https://github.com/signedsecurity/sigurlfind3r) - A passive reconnaissance tool for known URLs discovery - it gathers a list of URLs passively using various online sources
 - [waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain
 - [gau](https://github.com/lc/gau) - Fetch known URLs from AlienVault's Open Threat Exchange, the Wayback Machine, and Common Crawl.